charlievweiss/charlievweiss.github.io/_posts/2025-10-20-The-Moth-StorySLAM:-Masks.md

 </p>

 <p style="padding: 0 0em 1em 0em;">
 But we don’t say that stuff off-stage.
 We say we’re great!, good, a bit tired, or we’re just hanging in there… I am so, so lucky, to be better.
-To be so obnoxiously healthy that no one would ever guess I was disabled like that– 6 months ago!
+To be so obnoxiously healthy that no one would ever guess I was disabled like that— 6 months ago!
 </p>

 <p style="padding: 0 0em 1em 0em;">
 I can't wave this magic wand for everyone else.
-But I can try to be exceedingly kind to people, to help get them through whatever kind of day they’re having, and whatever mask they’re wearing.
+But I can try to be exceedingly kind to people, to help get them through whatever kind of day they’re having, whatever mask they’re wearing.
 And I will never take anything for granted ever again.
 </p>